sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 In addition to defining the format of a SWID tag record, ISO/IEC 19770-2:2015 defines requirements concerning the SWID tag lifecycle.
-Specifically, when a software component is installed on an endpoint, that product's SWID tag is also installed.
-Likewise, when the product is uninstalled or replaced, the SWID tag is deleted or replaced, as appropriate.
+Specifically, when a software component is installed on an endpoint, that software component's SWID tag is also installed.
+Likewise, when the software component is uninstalled or replaced, the SWID tag is deleted or replaced, as appropriate.
 As a result, ISO/IEC 19770-2:2015 describes a system wherein there is a correspondence between the set of installed software components on an endpoint, and the presence of the corresponding SWID tags for these components on that endpoint.
 CoSWIDs share the same lifecycle requirements as a SWID tag.

 The following is an excerpt (with some modifications and reordering) from NIST Interagency Report (NISTIR) 8060: Guidelines for the Creation of Interoperable SWID Tags {{SWID-GUIDANCE}}, which describes the tag types used within the lifecycle defined in ISO-19770-2:2015.
+This information is included here to provide a concise reference for the use of CoSWIDs in the software lifecycle.

 > The SWID specification defines four types of SWID tags: primary, patch, corpus, and supplemental.

 1. Primary Tag - A SWID or CoSWID tag that identifies and describes a software component is installed on a computing device.
+A primary tag is intended to be installed on an endpoint along with the corresponding software component.
-2. Patch Tag - A SWID or CoSWID tag that identifies and describes an installed patch which has made incremental changes to a software component installed on a computing device.
+2. Patch Tag - A SWID or CoSWID tag that identifies and describes an installed patch which has made incremental changes to a software component installed on an endpoint.
+A patch tag is intended to be installed on an endpoint along with the corresponding software component patch.
 3. Corpus Tag - A SWID or CoSWID tag that identifies and describes an installable software component in its pre-installation state.
 A corpus tag can be used to represent metadata about an installation package or installer for a software component, a software update, or a patch.
 4. Supplemental Tag - A SWID or CoSWID tag that allows additional information to be associated with a referenced SWID tag.
 This helps to ensure that SWID Primary and Patch Tags provided by a software provider are not modified by software management tools, while allowing these tools to provide their own software metadata.

+Note: The type of a tag is determined by specific data elements, which is discussed in {{model-tag-type}}.

 > Corpus, primary, and patch tags have similar functions in that they describe the existence and/or presence of different types of software (e.g., software installers, software installations, software patches), and, potentially, different states of software components.
 In contrast, supplemental tags furnish additional information not contained in corpus, primary, or patch tags.
 All four tag types come into play at various points in the software lifecycle, and support software management processes that depend on the ability to accurately determine where each software component is in its lifecycle.